Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Finite Model Approximations: Near Optimality of Solutions under Weak Feller Regularity of the Discrete-Time Approximate Model

 is continuous for every bounded continuous $g: \Rd \to \RR$. \item[(ii)] The cost function $c^h(x,\mu,u):= c(x, \mu, u) h: \Rd \times {\cal P}(\Rd) \times \mathbb{U} \to \mathbb{R}$ is continuous and bounded. \item[(iii)] For all $k \geq 0$, ${\cal L}(X^h_k)$ admits a density which is positive everywhere. \end{itemize} \end{lemma}

 By Theorem \ref{TOptiDiscMcKV1A}(i), Condition (i) above holds, (iii) holds due to the conditions on the diffusion matrix under non-degeneracy, and (ii) holds by hypothesis.

-As earlier in the proof of Theorem \ref{TOptiDiscMcKV1A}, one can define a controlled Markov model where $\mu_t = {\cal L}(X_t)$ is the state and the joint measure $\Theta_t = \{v \in {\cal P}(\Rd \times \mathbb{U}): v(dx\times \mathbb{U})=\mu_t(dx) \}$ serving as the {\it action} (endowed with the Young topology \cite{balder1997consequences} \cite{bauerle2010optimal,bauerle2018optimal}\cite{florescu2012young}\cite{yuksel2023borkar}).
+As earlier in the proof of Theorem \ref{TOptiDiscMcKV1A}, one can define a controlled Markov model where $\mu_t = {\cal L}(X_t)$ is the state and the joint measure serving as the {\it action} (endowed with the Young topology \cite{balder1997consequences} \cite{bauerle2010optimal,bauerle2018optimal}\cite{florescu2012young}\cite{yuksel2023borkar}).
 In particular, $\Theta_t$ defines a control policy for $\mu_t$ almost every $x \in \Rd$ as a relaxed control policy.
 Then, $(\mu_t, \Theta_t)$ forms a controlled Markov chain and an optimal $\Theta_t$ is uniquely defined by $\mu_t$, leading to an optimal control.
-Accordingly, under Theorem \ref{regMcV}, one can quantize $\mu_t$ and $\Theta_t$ to obtain a finite model approximation, parametrized by a granularity level $n$, whose solution is near optimal (i.e., asymptotically optimal as $n \to \infty$) for the continuous space model by \cite[Section 7.2]{sanjarisaldiy2024optimality}.
+Accordingly, under Theorem \ref{regMcV}, one can quantize $\mu_t$ and $\Theta_t$ to obtain a finite model approximation, parametrized by a granularity level $n$, whose solution $\hat U^{h,n}$ is near optimal (i.e., asymptotically optimal as $n \to \infty$) for the continuous space model by \cite[Section 7.2]{sanjarisaldiy2024optimality}.
 Therefore, near optimality of a finite model approximation for the controlled McKean-Vlasov diffusion problem follows.
+The above discussion yields the following asymptotic optimality result. \begin{theorem} Suppose Assumptions \ref{Alipschitz}, \ref{Abounded}, and \ref{Acost} hold.
+Let $\hat U^{h,n}$ be an optimal policy for the finite-state approximation of the discrete-time McKean--Vlasov finite-horizon/discounted control problem (by a slight abuse of notation, we use the same notation for both quantities) with discretization parameters \(h>0\).
+Then, for \(x\in\mathbb R^d\), as $n\to \infty$ \begin{itemize} \item Finite horizon: $\bigl| \cJ_{T,h}^{\hat U^{h,n}}(x)-V_T^h(x) \bigr| \to 0\,.$ \item Discounted infinite horizon: $\bigl| \cJ_{\alpha,h}^{\hat U^{h,n}}(x)-V_{\alpha}^h(x) \bigr| \to 0\,.$ \end{itemize} \end{theorem}